tsathoqqua/limadocs/docs/source/faq.rst

 Change the 1 here to as low a number as will make the issue go away.
 You can try 5 or 10, and then possibly reduce it a bit once the errors stop nagging you.

+Alternatively, upgrade your hosting to a bigger potato.